 If you’re a native English speaker or you’re proficient in English, you can include one or more of the following with your application to demonstrate your proficiency:

-- Your high school diploma or college transcript showing that you took an English class or that the language of instruction was English.
+- Your high school or college transcript showing that you took an English class or that the language of instruction was English.

 - Evidence that you took an English proficiency test, like Test of English as a Foreign Language (TOEFL).